 The County Court awarded costs on the standard basis after September 2016 instead of the indemnity basis on the basis that the Claimant should not be worse off simply because the Defendant made a higher offer months later.
 DJ Reed went on to say that it was an exceptional cases which triggered CPR r45.29J but this was on the assumption that the Defendant’s tactics had deprived the Claimant of an entitlement to indemnity costs.

 Coulson LJ ruled that the Claimant on this matter was entitled to fixed costs up to the relevant stage when she accepted the Defendant’s offer.
 He stated that the District Judge’s approach was “based on the erroneous assumption that the board’s offer deprived Mrs Kaur of a right to indemnity costs.
 She had no such right, so it inevitably follows that the district judge failed to exercise his discretion properly.”

 Coulson LJ added that the acceptance of the increased Part 36 offer had in fact benefitted the Claimant as she had recovered an additional £1,000.00 and the Claimant’s solicitor had recovered slightly more fixed costs as the same were calculated in part as a percentage of the sum recovered.

-- In a fixed costs case where the Part 36 Offer has been accepted out of time, fixed costs will apply until the end of the relevant period and the costs are to be assessed thereafter until the date of acceptance.
+- In a fixed costs case where the Part 36 Offer has been accepted out of time, fixed costs will apply all the way up to date of acceptance.

-- Parties in fixed costs cases are entitled to make representations to depart from fixed costs under CPR r45.29J.
+- Parties in fixed costs cases are entitled to make representations to depart from fixed costs under CPR r45.29J (i.e. “exceptional circumstances”).